 There is no doubt that planning a big day is a time-consuming process.
 And if you have a hectic schedule, it’s almost impossible to find time to put together this big event.

-Although the final amount of essential planning hours will differ from event to event, there is one thing that is common in all: a wedding does require a lot of time and attention to detail!
+Although the final amount of essential planning hours will differ from event to event, one thing is common in all: a wedding does require a lot of time and attention to detail!

 1. Hiring a wedding consultant or a coordinator

-You have probably heard it before, and it might seem like an added cost or expense, but you will be surprised on how this can easily become one of the best investments you will have on your wedding!
+This might sound like the You have probably heard it before, and it might seem like an added cost or expense, but you will be surprised at how this can easily become one of the best investments you will have on your wedding!
 The best thing you can do to save time while planning your wedding is to hire a wedding consultant or coordinator, or better yet, a full wedding planner will be your best friend!

 If you are unsure if this is what you need, most wedding planners do consultations.
 Consult with them first before you hire them.
 They can give you amazing insights into what you need and how much work is required to execute.
 This was you can evaluate for yourself and see if this is something that is for you.